Quick one (i.e. not the prettiest article): I was building another CRM plugin and kept getting a really annoying exception.

 I figured I was sending data that couldn’t be rendered.
 After going back and forth trying to debug I noticed that my attribute keys had a capital letter in the middle (i.e. “contoso_entity_customBlah”).
 That’s was an hour of my life because of a capital letter.

-I’d replay the plugin: no exception.
+I’d replay the plugin without the debugger: no exception.

 I ended up attaching the debugger, hitting a breakpoint, detaching the debugger, then reattaching the debugger after the plugin tool threw an exception.
 Of course the solution was to debug outside the sandbox.